ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The {{site.data.keyword.IBM}} Spectrum Protect Plus service is not supported for vCenter Server with NSX-T instances.
 For vCenter Server with NSX-V instances, the installed version is 10.1.5.
+Currently, automated installation of  {{site.data.keyword.IBM}} Spectrum Protect Plus is not available for vCenter Server with NSX-T instances.
 {:note}

 ## Technical specifications for IBM Spectrum Protect Plus